Jev1337/NokiaGPON-Gateway-Changer/README.md

 ![Logo](Nokia_wordmark.svg.png)

 # NokiaGPON Restarter
-A Simple Python Script that restarts your router until it gets a specific IP
+A Simple Python Script that turns WAN on and off for your router until it gets a specific IP